-Administers the state student assessment system, including the Partnership for Assessment of Readiness for College and Careers (PARCC) and the Dynamic Learning Maps Alternate Assessment (DLM-AA).
+Administers the state student assessment system, including the Partnership for Assessment of Readiness for College and Careers (PARCC), the Dynamic Learning Maps Alternate Assessment (DLM-AA), Access for English language Learners (ACCESS for ELs), High School Assessment (SAT), and the Illinois Science Assessment (ISA).
 Also coordinates Illinois' participation in the National Assessment of Educational Progress (NAEP).

 Board Services has general responsibility for coordinating, planning, and advocacy for the State Board with the main responsibility being preparation and planning for monthly board meetings.